jdoleary/Spellmasons/docs/TasksCurrent.md

     - clone animation: soul stretches out of them and makes the clone

-- Pack 8
-    - all SFX
-        - all spells
-        - Fall in lava
-        - use potion
-        - die
-    - Master Music
 - Pack 9 | R, J & E feedback
     - No stamina bar after portal
     - Freeze spell should stop timer on pickups (or just increase it by 1)